SELoftus/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 81: Date: April 3, 2017

+**Today's Progress**: Unexpectedly busy day, but still managed to get coding done for #30Days30Sites, & read some Medium articles on coding, thanks to free public wifi on the buses.

 ### Day 80: Date: April 2, 2017

 **Today's Progress**: Finished coding page for #30Days30Sites, just need to sort out some of the text.
 Really, really looking forward to the promised improved nav styling in #Bootstrap 4.